Covid-Self-report-Tool/cov-self-report-frontend/README.md

 You will also need a `cypress.env.json` with Cypress specific variables, although we should probably just combine these with our normal env variables eventually

-To run Cypress test runner:
+To run Cypress test runner, first start the server (`npm start`) in a separate terminal and then run:

 ```
 npm run cypress:open